/

 Jesse Rosenberg

-Jesse Rosenberg is a legal and policy professional with political and policy experience in the fields of health, labour and justice.
-Director of Policy at the Wellesley Institute, Jesse previously held leadership roles with the government of Ontario and the Ontario College of Trades.
+Jesse Rosenberg was the Director of Policy at Wellesley Institute from 2020 to 2026.
+He is a legal and policy professional with political and policy experience in the fields of health, labour and justice.
+Prior to joining Wellesley Institute, Jesse held leadership roles with the government of Ontario and the Ontario College of Trades.
 He has extensive experience and expertise in stakeholder relations and legislative and regulatory development and analysis.
 He holds a Bachelor of Humanities from Carleton University and a Juris Doctor from Osgoode Hall.